onevcat/Kingfisher/Sources/Documentation.docc/Topics/Topic_ImageDataProvider.md

 // Set image for user "John"
 let provider = UserNameLetterIconImageProvider(userNameFirstLetter: "J")
-imageView.kf.setImage(with: provider)
+imageView.kf.setImage(
+    with: provider,
+    options: [.processor(RoundCornerImageProcessor(radius: .point(75)))]
+)
 ```

-Maybe you have already noticed, the `data(handler:)` contains a callback to you.
-You can provide the image data in an asynchronous way from another thread if it is too heavy in the main thread.
+This generates a result like:

+@Image(source: imagedataprovider-sample)

+You might have noticed that ``ImageDataProvider/data(handler:)`` includes a callback.
+This allows you to supply the
+image data asynchronously from a different thread, which is useful if processing on the main thread is too heavy.